 Some home repairs don’t take much to take care of.
 A quick visit from a professional is enough to resolve the problem.
 Foundation issues aren’t one of those problems.

 A foundation issue is a serious safety concern for a home.
 The last thing you want is to purchase a house you can’t live in because it’s not safe.

 One big sign of a bad foundation is cracked walls or floors.
 They can be large and easily spotted.

 Other foundation issues aren’t as obvious to spot.
 You can see them in misaligned doors and windows, so you need to look hard to find the problem.

 3. Potential Flooding

 This is even more important if your land slopes.
-If water drains down to your home, it increases the chance of having flooding issues.
+Water drains down to your home increases the chance of flooding issues.